pacslab/simfaas/README.md

 ## Citation

-You can find the paper with details of the proposed model in [PACS lab website](https://pacs.eecs.yorku.ca/publications/).
-You can use the following bibtex entry:
+You can find the paper with details of the simultor in [PACS lab website](https://pacs.eecs.yorku.ca/publications/).
+You can use the following bibtex entry for citing our work:

 ```bib
 Coming soon...